Director of corporate communications, Insurance Information Institute

 Based on Bankrate’s assessment of Nationwide homeowners insurance, the company could be worth considering for homeowners with high-value homes.
 On top of the standard homeowners insurance coverage options, Nationwide offers a variety of endorsements to enhance your policy.
 Homeowners can add Better Roof Replacement, which allows for the use of stronger and safer roofing materials to be used to repair your roof if it is damaged due to a covered loss.
 The company also offers Valuables Plus, which provides additional coverage for high-value items.
 These are just a few of the reasons the company received a Bankrate Score of 4.3 out of 5.0.

 Nationwide home insurance isn’t available nationwide.
 It’s sold in 43 states and Washington, D.C., but currently does not accept new home insurance customers in Alaska, Florida, Hawaii, Louisiana, Massachusetts, New Jersey and New Mexico.
-Nationwide also received a below-average score for overall customer satisfaction in the 2023 J.D.
-Power U.S. Home Insurance Study, which contributed to its lower Bankrate Score.
-However, Nationwide placed above-average in the 2024 J.D.
-Power U.S. Property Claims Satisfaction Study, indicating that customers who filed home insurance claims with Nationwide had a more positive experience.
+Nationwide scored one point greater than the segment average for overall customer satisfaction in the 2024 J.D.
+Power U.S. Home Insurance Study, which didn’t exactly help or hurt its Bankrate Score.
+However, Nationwide placed well above average in the 2024 J.D.
+Power U.S. Property Claims Satisfaction Study, boosting its Bankrate Score and indicating that customers who filed home insurance claims with Nationwide had a more positive experience.

 Pros and cons of Nationwide homeowners insurance